one-ware/one-ware.com/docs/one-ai/01-getting-started/51-training-and-export.md

 ![Train 3](/img/ai/one_ai_plugin/getting_started/train_3.webp)

 After you press on `Start Training`, you see how many Credits the training will cost.
-If you use early stopping, the costs can be less than that, because the training might end early if there are no further improvements.
+If you use early stopping, the actual costs can be less than the anticipated cost, because the training might end early if there are no further improvements.
 The total time is always a bit higher than the training time, since the data needs to be uploaded and preprocessed, but you only pay for the time the AI is actually trained on the server.

 ![Train 4](/img/ai/Train.png)